Top

 “City of Arts, Culture” and, we think, green!

-To visit Valencia we stayed in a sea-side village 20Km away – Perellonet.
-Having a car allowed us to visit other places we wouldn’t normally check out, which is rather cool!
+To visit Valencia we stayed in a sea-side village 20Km away, Perellonet.
+That’s where we booked a room at a lovely couple’s home, via Airbnb.
+Having a car allowed us to visit places we probably wouldn’t have had the chance to check out otherwise, and that is pretty cool!

 Apparently, back in the day, a river used to cross the city from one end to the other.
-Due to regular floods, the people of the city diverted the river and now, the space that was once the river bank is occupied by a park that extends for about 14Km.
-You can go from one end of the city to the other pretty much by walking or cycling in this park.
+Due to regular floods, the people of the city diverted the river.
+Now, the space that was once the river bank is occupied by a park that extends for about 14Km.
+You can go from one end of the city to the other pretty much by walking or cycling along this park.
 There are even municipal bikes available for rental all around but for those you need to have a city card.
-Alternatively, there are private rentals for about 2Euros/hour).
+Alternatively, there are private rentals for about 2Euros/hour, just like the ones we’re using in this video:

 This place makes you wonder!
 All of this space right in the middle of the city is obviously expensive, valuable area, that in many other cities would have been sold or let to businesses and developments.
 But not in Valencia!
-They preferred to keep it green and healthy for the citizens and that is something we applaud!
+They preferred to keep it green and healthy for the citizens and that is something to be appreciated.

 Shehedbee sun-bathing in the park